zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 Average time for first experiment was 42 seconds.
 Average time for second experiment was 12 seconds, 3.5x improvement.
 What was really fascinating that for first experiment teams were told to follow standard assembly line process (figure 1).
 For second experiment they were given only rules and were given time to figure out their optimal team setup.
 Most teams have converged to the model where each person performs the whole process on their own, no handovers at all.
 That ended up being the winning strategy.

 Main insight is that handovers increase wait time and increase task time.
 When one person can perform the entire task from start to end it might take them longer overall then doing just one part of the process but the whole process **collectively** is much faster.
-This is because utilisation is increased, no one is waiting for work and task time is reduced as handovers are no longer part of the work.
+This is because utilisation is increased as no one is waiting for work and task time is reduced as handovers are no longer part of the work.

-This is why it is important to train your staff so that they can become full stack engineers and giving everyone in your organisation ability to self-service e.g. Software Engineers can look at the production logs, perform software releases indepdently, get access to all of the relevant information, etc.
+This is why it is important to train your staff so that they can become full stack engineers and giving everyone in your organisation ability to self-service e.g. Software Engineers can look at the production logs, perform software releases independently, get access to all of the relevant information, etc.

+#### Work needs to be planned

+Due to volatile nature of knowledge work as normally there is no organisational queue and very little standard work.
+It is important that sponsors know what is currently being done, and what is going to be done next and what is the long term vision.
+Without this top level agreement disruption can run havoc across an organiastion as work get priotised and depriortised (work swapping).
+You know it is got bad when Scrum teams can't even plan a 2 week Sprint, or if they plan it and by the end of what they have delivered is different set of stories as they all got swapped.
+I don't know about you, but to me that is not Agile, but chaos (more on that later).

+For this reason, project management and planning is necessary part to get an agreement with customers, stakeholders and sponsors.
+Ideally you want move your organisation towards figure 8 to remove project management and planning as much as possible.
+However if you are working in a large organisation project management is inevitable even if your organiastion is optimised for work.
+Someone needs to coordinate work that is being done by many teams this is because work needs sequencing and dependencies order matters.

+What does all of this mean in practice?
+To reduce disruption and wait time:
+* Prioritsed backlog must exist (reduce wait time)
+* Dependencies must be removed as much as possible so that teams can work independently (reduce wait and disruption time)
+* In flight projects and their dependencies and everyones required contribution must be known (reduce wait and disruption time)
+* Work needs to be delivered just-in-time.
+If you are working on something that is not needed right now, this means other work's lead time is growing! (reduce wait time)
+* If specialist teams exist (component teams) they must prioritise global work over their local work. (reduce wait time)
+* If specialist teams exist then there must be a global roadmap of work so that they can get ahead of the curve be ready for just-in-time handover (reduce wait time)
+* Just enough of roadmap and backlog planning needs to be done that is not too much or too little.
+Your organisation needs to find the sweet spot.

+To be clear I am not saying that user stories need to be planned 6 months in advance and that they need to be broken down to a task level and allocated to a specific person with exact amount of hours they have estimated for it.
+This is extreme and very wasteful.
+However another extreme would be people not knowing what is needed of them, there are no stories and it is pure chaos.
+There needs to be a balance between the two.

+A lot of people don't find above exciting, however if you work for a large organisation this orchestration is an absolute must to reduce lead time for work inflight.

+This section is probably going to be the most controversial one.
+I know this because I would have found it hard to agree with this section 5 years ago.

+#### Quality throughout

 ### Reducing Lead Time
-...
+Reduce amount of commitments
+Reduce amount of handovers
+Deliver incrementally
+Prioritise global work

 ### Visualising Lead and Cycle Time Improvements
 Earlier we saw how it is possible to visualise and describe Lead and Cycle Time, but what do you if you want to measure improvements?
 Let's say you set a goal to reduce cycle time by 1 day average.
 How would that look like and compare to Figure 9?